nikhil-R-A/dsp2/README.md

 [2]	B. Taha, “What is SVM: Build an image classifier with SVM,” Analytics Vidhya,		27-Aug-2021.
 [Online].
 Available:									https://www.analyticsvidhya.com/blog/2021/06/build-an-image-classifier- with-svm/#:~:text=The%20main%20advantage%20of%20SVM,Object%20Detection%20and%20image%20classification.
 [Accessed: 14-Mar-2023].

+### Acknowledgements
+Special thanks to Professor Alonzi and Daiqing Qi